snipem/vscode-run-script/README.md

 It runs a command in the current terminal.
 If there is no terminal it will open one.
 This is basically redundant to the VSCode launch settings but far quicker for easy script development.

+## Configuration

+You can configure if the default debugger is run when no `run:` statement was found in the current file.
+Use the property `runscript.startDebuggingWhenNoRunStatementFound` for this.
+Default is false.

 Bind `extension.runscript` to a keybinding of your liking.
 I prefer `,s` together with the [Vim extension](http://aka.ms/vscodevim).

 By default `ctrl l` or `cmd l` is bound to `run-script`.